felipecruz91/k8s-workshop-1/README.md

 secret/db-password-secret created
 ```

-Mount it as an environment variable in the container by adding the `secretRef` to the existing `envFrom` section.
+Update the `webapp-deployment.yaml` file to mount the Secret `db-password-secret` as an environment variable in the container.
+You can do it by adding the `secretRef` to the existing `envFrom` section.

 ```yaml
 envFrom: